US genocide in Iraq

 In jurisprudence there are three essential categories for how intent is judged: 1) the objective test, where mens rea is imputed on the basis that any reasonable person would have had the requisite mental element in the same circumstances.
 Here the continuum between “inevitable, probable, possible and improbable”, related to projected consequences of acts, is explored relative to the specific circumstances of a given case; 2) The subjective test, where a given court must be satisfied that the accused had the requisite mental element, or either direct intent or knowingly undertaking the act, or recklessly undertaking the act; and 3) A hybrid of objective and subjective determinations.
 The essence of the act of adjudication is to determine the relation between foresight (or foreseeability) and desire for the given consequences to occur.

-6, in all instances it is governed by international humanitarian law.
+In time of war, “intent to destroy” may appear indistinguishable from warfare.
+This is not the case.
+While in restricted circumstances warfare may permit so-called “legal killing”6, in all instances it is governed by international humanitarian law.
 Not everything is permitted in so-called “legal war”.
 In the case of Iraq, all use of US force was and remains illegal under international law7; but at issue here is under what conditions might the use of force constitute “intent to destroy” as defined by the Genocide Convention.

 In general, there are two conditions: 1) When the use of force is substantially disproportionate and indiscriminate (a determination based an assessment of the level of force necessary to achieve a military objective, and the extent to which the obligatory distinction between military and civilian targets has been observed in the action); and 2) When patterns of given consequences destroy — or could reasonably be foreseen to destroy — in whole or “substantial part” an enumerated group.

 Relative to substantially disproportionate and indiscriminate force, as illustrations of the principle, the massive and overwhelming destruction of Fallujah, Tel Afar, Al-Qaem, Haditha and Ramadi, among other cities and towns destroyed, qualifies.
 In Fallujah, 75 per cent of the city was levelled.
-In the words of 1st Lieutenant Ben Klay, who took part in the decimation of Ramadi, “We’re used to taking down walls, doors and windows, but eight city blocks is something new to us.”
+In the words of 1st Lieutenant Ben Klay, who took part in the decimation of Ramadi, “We’re used to taking down walls, doors and windows, but eight city blocks is something new to us.”8 Added to the illegal use of white phosphorus and napalm equivalent MK-77 in Fallujah and Tel Afar, these wilful illegalities reveal the mens rea of desire to destroy.9

 Alternatively, the notion of “Shock and Awe” — 800 missiles raining down on Baghdad in the first 48 hours of a bombing campaign that lasted 300 hours — appears to declare outright intent to use disproportionate force, mortally targeting Iraqis as a national group as well as causing trauma and serious mental harm.
 As one Pentagon strategist boasted to CBS News, “There will not be a safe place in Baghdad.”10 This is also prime facie evidence of the mens rea of specific intent.

-11 Alternatively, the use of depleted uranium (DU) ordnance — about 2,000 tons to date since 2003, around 10 times what was used in the 1991 Gulf War — illustrates unequivocally indiscriminate and disproportionate force in that DU, which is airborne and waterborne, has a half-life of 4.7 billion years, causing sterility, cancer, leukaemia and birth defects, as well as rendering swathes of Iraqi land permanently lethal and unusable.
+On whether the distinction between civilian and military targets has been respected and upheld, with credible studies reporting as many as 1,000,000 Iraqi civilian deaths since 2003 alone, a number that is increasing rapidly, US use of force would appear clearly indiscriminate.11 Alternatively, the use of depleted uranium (DU) ordnance — about 2,000 tons to date since 2003, around 10 times what was used in the 1991 Gulf War — illustrates unequivocally indiscriminate and disproportionate force in that DU, which is airborne and waterborne, has a half-life of 4.7 billion years, causing sterility, cancer, leukaemia and birth defects, as well as rendering swathes of Iraqi land permanently lethal and unusable.
 Indeed, the United States has not only attacked living Iraqis, but also the unborn generations of Iraq.

-12 This illustrates the principle noted above of knowingly undertaking an act where the perpetrator claims either not to have known, or desired, the consequent outcome.
+Shuna Lennon makes an important point when stating: “desire to bring about the illegal result is not an essential component of intention, and that bringing something about because it is a means to a quite different end can be sufficient.”12 This illustrates the principle noted above of knowingly undertaking an act where the perpetrator claims either not to have known, or desired, the consequent outcome.
 In the instance of DU, it is simply unconvincing that US commanders could be unaware of the disproportionate and indiscriminate impact of its use.
 At best, it illustrates grave disregard for human life, and at worst oblique intention or direct intention.
 A strong argument could be made for the case of direct intent on the basis that many targets of US DU use are not military vehicles or other heavily armoured installations but rather civilian districts in Mosul, Basra, Samawa and Baghdad, among other towns and cities.13

 On the other hand, specific intent can be inferred in the accumulated “pattern of purposeful action”.
 If the sum of the whole creates as a consequence the destruction, in whole or substantial part, of an enumerated group, and if these consequences are known or can be reasonably foreseen in advance, or even if brought to the attention of commanders mid-operation and ignored, this may be deemed genocide and mens rea specific intent.
 As Lennon states: “where a consequence is foreseen as a matter of moral certainty, intention can be said to be present.”